 While at sea, cruise by the four islets of red granite that make up the Sanguinaires Islands located close to Ajaccio and accessible only by boat.
 Here, you’ll likely encounter seabirds and dolphins.

-Located inland halfway between Ajaccio and Propriano, Filitosa is one of the Mediterranean’s important megalithic sites with menhirs and statues dating from the end of the Neolithic era and the beginning of the Bronze Age, until around the Roman times in Corsica.
+Located inland halfway between Ajaccio and Propriano, Filitosa is one of the Mediterranean’s important megalithic sites.
+With menhirs and statues dating from the end of the Neolithic era and the beginning of the Bronze Age, until around the Roman times in Corsica.

-The carved menhirs display human features accompanied by accessories including shields and armor and certainly give a unique shore excursion for anyone visiting Corsica by luxury yacht.
+The carved menhirs display human features accompanied by accessories.
+Including shields and armor and certainly give a unique shore excursion for anyone visiting Corsica by luxury yacht.

 Cultural hotspots in Calvi

-One of the best things about visiting Calvi by private boat is that there are long stretches of golden beaches, ideal for swimming, windsurfing or kayaking.
+One of the best things about visiting Calvi by private boat is that there are long stretches of golden beaches.
+Ideal for swimming, windsurfing or kayaking.
 Calvi is a great yacht charter destination for families as the water at the sandy beaches is clear and shallow.
 Book a yacht charter in Calvi and you can explore the entire coast of Northern Corsica!

-Calanques of Piana
+Calanques de Piana

 A wonderful reason to rent a boat in Corsica, you can admire the vibrant colours of the rock formations as you sip a cool drink on board your private yacht.